How we're supporting Sweden's National Lynch Syndrome database project | Imosphere

 24 January 2018

-The team's reports will focus on screenings or observations that are overdue and the monitoring of conditions.
-For the first time, they will have a holistic overview of patients, where trends and patterns will be evident.
+Once the data comes across to our analytics platform, Atmolytics, the clinicians will be focusing on improving the operational management of the team's activities.
+Reports will focus on screenings or observations that are overdue and the monitoring of conditions.
+For the first time, the team will have a holistic overview of patients too, where trends and patterns will be evident.